-The District prohibits any clothing or grooming that in the principal or assistant principal's judgment may reasonably be expected to cause disruption of or interference with, normal school operations.
-If the principal or assistant principal determines that a student's dress attire violates the dress code, the student shall be given the opportunity to correct the problem at school with replacement garments or notification to the parents to bring appropriate items to school.
+Cleanliness, personal appearance, and proper dress habits are important in determining the pattern of school and social conduct, and there is a direct correlation between student appearance, attitude and behavior.
+Our dress code is established to teach grooming and hygiene, instill discipline, prevent disruption, avoid safety hazards and teach respect for authority.
+The District prohibits any clothing or grooming that in the principal's judgment may reasonably be expected to cause disruption of or interference with, normal school operations.
+If the principal determines that a student's grooming violates the dress code, the student shall be given the opportunity to correct the problem at school with replacement garments or notification to the parents to bring appropriate items to school.

-• Students will wear clothing, jewelry and accessories which are safe, healthy, and allow for participation in an active learning environment.

-Not allowed: flip flops, backless shoes, sandals without straps, belts/jewelry with protrusions

-• Clothing will maintain socially acceptable standards of modesty in order to avoid causing a disruption to the learning environment.

-Not allowed: exposed midriffs, exposed undergarments, spaghetti straps less than 1" wide, low-cut tops, sheer garments of any kind, and shorts and skirts no shorter than 4" from top of knee.
+- Students will wear clothing, jewelry and accessories which are clean, safe, healthy, and allow for participation in an active learning environment.
+Not allowed: flip flops, backless shoes, sandals without straps, belts/jewelry with protrusions - Clothing will maintain socially acceptable standards of modesty in order to avoid causing a disruption to the learning environment.
+Not allowed: exposed midriffs, exposed undergarments, and spaghetti straps less than 1" wide.

 - Clothing or other items which can be intimidating to others or is attributed to gang affiliation or puts the wearer in danger will not be allowed.
-Because gang-related symbols are constantly changing, definitions of gang-related apparel shall be reviewed on an on-going basis. - Sunglasses and hats with bills forward may be worn at school and outdoors only.
+Because gang-related symbols are constantly changing, definitions of gang-related apparel shall be reviewed on an on-going basis. - Sunglasses and hats with bills forward may be worn at school, outdoors only.
 Do rags are not allowed at any time.

 No list of dress and appearance guidelines for students can be written that will anticipate all potential dress and grooming extremes.
 In the case of questionable dress or grooming that is not specifically covered in the list above, the administration will make the final decision.
-Appropriate action will be taken at the time and, when necessary, a home contact will be made seeking parental cooperation and assistance
+Appropriate action will be taken at the time and, when necessary, a home contact will be made seeking parental cooperation and assistance.